Last reviewed on 5 October 2020

 It’s really important that you and your family follow the official advice – as this will help to protect you, reduce pressure on the NHS and save lives.
 Most people only get mild symptoms of coronavirus and don’t need to see a doctor or go to hospital.

 Even though experts say that children and young people are less likely to get coronavirus, you still need to follow social distancing and self-isolation guidance so you don’t pass it on to anyone else.
+One good way of remembering this is Hands.
+Face.
+Space.

 It’s perfectly natural to worry about your own health and that of other people in your family.
 Have a chat with your parents or carers or an older sibling about this – it’s important that they know how you feel.
 Always remember that following the official advice reduces the risk of getting the virus.